init_grid: Define starting points in parameter space.

 Description

-These functions sample the space of estimated parameters, and also handle other fixed arguments that need to be passed to the function simulating the summary statistics (sample size is likely to be one such argument).
-The current sampling strategy of these functions is crude but achieves desirable effects for present applications: it samples the space more uniformly, by generating fewer pairs of close points than independent sampling of each point would; it is not exactly a regular grid; and init_grid generates replicates of a few parameter points, which were required in the primitive workflow for good smoothing of the likelihood surface. init_reftable is a trivial wrapper around init_grid, setting the number of replicates to zero, which is appropriate in up-to-date workflows.
+These functions sample the space of estimated parameters, and also handle other fixed arguments that need to be passed to the function simulating the summary statistics.
+The current sampling strategy of these functions is crude but achieves desirable effects for present applications: it samples the space more uniformly than independent sampling of each point would, by generating fewer pairs of close points; and it is not exactly a regular grid.

 Usage